 Lake Tahoe Waterfall: Glen Alpine Falls, Fallen Leaf Lake

 Sometimes referred to as Fallen Leaf Falls or Big Falls, by any name this cascade is worth the drive.
 As a bonus for any non-hikers in your group, Glen Alpine is visible from the roadside.
 A half-mile north from Camp Richardson, the rickety road to Fallen Leaf Lake and the falls is its own adventure (but beautiful), so take your time and use the many turn-outs.

 Getting there: Three miles north of the Highway 50/89 intersect in South Lake Tahoe, turn left onto Fallen Leaf Road and drive 4.8 miles out to the marina (right at the T).
 Keep heading west past the marina and turn left at Road 1216.
-Plunging from the Glen Alpine Valley, the 75-foot falls are on the right; it’s okay to park on the roadside and walk down to play in the various pools.
+Plunging from the Glen Alpine Valley, the 75-foot Lake Tahoe waterfall to the right is hard to miss; it’s okay to park on the roadside and walk down to play in the various pools.
 This road also becomes the trailhead to Lily Lake, which is a scenic mile-long stroll alongside Glen Alpine Creek.

 This short (20-foot) drop from the Truckee River is lovely in spring but fades quickly as the runoff dwindles in summer.
 The falls are found on the popular Hawley Grade hiking trail, which was once the Old Meyers Grade over Echo Summit before Highway 50 took over.